rdolbeau/EPI-test-codes-vector/README.md

 ## Cryptographic

 Cryptographic codes here are 'standalone' versions of implementations designed for the Supercop benchmark <https://bench.cr.yp.to/supercop.html>, and include some of the Supercop source code.
-They also include some objects file generated from Supercop (such as cycle counters, ...) to simplify usage.
+They also include some objects file generated from Supercop (cpucycles.o, kernelrandombytes.o) to simplify usage.

 All codes currently use ACLE (Arm C Language Extension) for SVE, and EPI Builtins for V (<https://repo.hca.bsc.es/gitlab/rferrer/epi-builtins-ref/>).